The Most Incredible Gifts Prince George Has Received

 Kangaroo Hair Blanket

-The prince received a kangaroo hair blanket at Ayers Rock in Australia.
+The prince received a kangaroo hair blanket at Uluru in Australia.

 18,000-Pound Cottage on Wheels

 His cottage is on the edge of his father’s wildflower meadow at Highgrove.
 It features a wood-burning stove and day bed.

 Prince George’s place is a little fancier than some of these 12 awesome playsets for kids of all ages.

 The royal family has some heritage in Romania and Count Tibor Kalnoky gave him a field of flowers rather than send them because they would’ve wilted by the time they reached the prince.